 Step 2: Determining what levers to pull and where

 The reality of this pandemic has shown companies that the days of a single speed IT operating model are in the past.
-When looking for ways to improve your IT operating model, prioritise levers that strengthen and advance the strategy in the new reality, such as resiliency, agile ways of working, speed to market and cost competitiveness.
+When looking for ways to improve your IT operating model, prioritize levers that strengthen and advance the strategy in the new reality, such as resiliency, agile ways of working, speed to market and cost competitiveness.
 Always keep in mind what is sustainable for the business and its suppliers.
 Roles that will play key parts are the CIO, portfolio owner and internal audit, as they will look at the risk landscape of the new business model and make any necessary adjustments to the governance controls to enable faster decision-making while remaining secure and in compliance.
-Finance should be consulted in case of any funding or budgeting impacts, and HR should be included to assess the impact and implications on any necessary reskilling, organisation shifts or learning paths.
-In doing so, recognise that more often than not, any major change to one layer of the operating model causes ripple effects across the other layers; they are all connected.
+Finance should be consulted in case of any funding or budgeting impacts, and HR should be included to assess the impact and implications on any necessary reskilling, organization shifts or learning paths.
+In doing so, recognize that more often than not, any major change to one layer of the operating model causes ripple effects across the other layers; they are all connected.

 Step 3: Decide what to stop

 When considering all the new things you want your future operating model to do, apply the same energy and rigor to determine what needs to stop or is no longer relevant.
 Could you look at shorter, forward-looking sessions that address urgent issues?
 Reduce complexity of your governance by streamlining your steering committees, change boards and design authorities?
 The takeaway here is that to emerge from this situation in a more competitive stance, the changes you are making to your IT operating model today need to include shedding historical baggage, not add yet another layer over the top.